Dr Emily Bell

 • International James Joyce Foundation Scholar (June 2021)

-Emily’s research is on modernism, the methodology of genetic criticism, book history, intertextuality and writing processes.
-She is particularly interested in literary, material and social histories, reconstructing them through the traces they leave in literary archives.
+Emily Bell specialises in modernism, the methodology of genetic criticism, book history, intertextuality and writing processes.
+She is particularly interested in reconstructing literary, material and social histories through the traces they leave in literary archives.

 Articles: